 But only a few pages after describing Hubbard’s bizarre words about “Farsec,” and the mentality in him it produced, Rathbun is back to his old 1980s self, saying that “Flynn [had]…no compunction about inventing facts.”

 Rathbun makes that statement in regards to one of Scientology’s all time legal defeats, the 1984 Gerry Armstrong trial.
 Armstrong had worked as Hubbard’s archivist for a future authorized biography, and had become concerned when he realized that Hubbard’s private papers contradicted what Hubbard and the church had said publicly about him.
 If those papers got out, Hubbard’s credibility would be ruined.
 But when Armstrong brought that up with his superiors, he was punished.
-He left the Sea Org, and took some of the documents with him as protection.
+He left the Sea Org, and later acquired copies of some of the documents.
 The church sued him, wanting the documents back.

 The problem with the trial, Rathbun tells us, is that Flynn was a liar and manipulator, the judge was biased, and that Scientologists were “too honest.”